OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Terms_Of_Use.md

 [To the top of the page ^](#terms-of-use)

-## Terms of use of extrernal tools {: #terms_of_use_external_tools}
+## Terms of use of external tools {: #terms_of_use_external_tools}

-In OpenOlat, external tools are integrated in some places (mostly also OpenSource, but not developed by Frentix), for which the conditions must also be accepted before use.
+In OpenOlat, external tools are integrated in some places (mostly also OpenSource, but not developed by frentix), for which the conditions must also be accepted before use.

 Example **draw.io**<br>
     draw.io is an online tool for creating diagrams that can be used in many places in OpenOlat, e.g. in projects, in the portfolio, in the "File" course element, in the Media Center and in many other places where new documents can be created.
 In draw.io, several people can also work together on a diagram.